Dream (YouTuber): Speedrun cheating scandal

 In early October 2020, Dream livestreamed himself speedrunning Minecraft, and submitted one of his times to speedrun.com.
 He was awarded with 5th place at the time in the "1.16+ random seed glitchless" category.
 Accusations of Dream cheating in these speedruns first arose on October 16, when another Minecraft speedrunner, in now-deleted Twitter posts, reported seeing higher drop rates for key items in one of the speedrunning attempts that Dream submitted.
 Dream responded on October 29 in now-deleted Twitter posts, arguing that he had no reason to cheat, that he did not possess the coding knowledge to raise drop rates, and that the data was cherry picked.

 On December 11, 2020, following a two-month investigation, speedrun.coms Minecraft verification team removed his submission from the leaderboards.
 The team published a report, along with a 14-minute video to YouTube, analyzing six archived livestreams of speedrunning sessions by Dream from around the time of the record.
-The team concluded that the game had been modified to make the chance of obtaining certain items needed to complete the game higher than normal; they argued the odds of "anyone in the Minecraft speedrunning community would ever get luck comparable to Dream's" was at most 1 in 7.5 trillion.
+The team concluded that the game had been modified to make the chance of obtaining certain items needed to complete the game higher than normal; they argued the odds that "anyone in the Minecraft speedrunning community would ever get luck comparable to Dream's" was at most 1 in 7.5 trillion.
 In response, Dream called the investigation clickbait and claimed that it was flawed enough that some members of speedrun.coms moderation team threatened to quit over it.
 Speedrun.com moderator Geosquare denied the accusation, saying: "All moderators voted unanimously in our decision and no one is threatening to leave in protest", and "From everything we know[,] that [claim] is unsubstantiated or complete hyperbole."